What’s the Deal with Executive Resume Branding?

 It’s a marketing document designed to align your qualities and qualifications with your target employers’ requirements and needs, while differentiating the value you offer over your competing job seekers.
 It needs to contain just the information needed to meet that purpose.

-Your executive resume and LinkedIn profile need to capture and hold the attention of people assessing you.
-If you don’t do that within about 10 seconds or so, you may be overlooked.
+Your executive resume needs to capture and hold the attention of people assessing you.
+If it doesn’t do that within about 10 seconds or so, you may be overlooked.

 How does executive resume branding above-the-fold work?

-The top third or half of the paper or digital page, or the top screen view of an online profile, has the greatest impact . . . and can be considered the most valuable real estate.
+The top third or so of your resume – what we call “prime real estate” – has the greatest impact . . . and can be considered the most important section of your resume.

 Think of it this way.
 Whatever lands in this so-called above-the-fold location should tell enough of your story to sell you on its own.
 Everything beyond that provides supporting evidence and further details.